ArtificialQualia/PELD-Server/README.md

 ## Deployment

 If you wish to deploy your own version of this site, it is highly recommended to use Docker to deploy it rather than trying to do it yourself.
-To read about how to do that, go [here](LINK).
-If you don't want to use Docker... good luck.
+To read about how to do that, go [here](https://github.com/ArtificialQualia/PELD-Server/wiki/Deployment).
+If you don't want to use Docker, glhf.

 ## Problems?
 Feedback?